-For marketers, holidays mean email volume is ramping up, last minute decisions are being made, and your web servers are at capacity, all this during peak revenue periods.
+Holidays mean email volume is ramping up, last-minute decisions are being made, and your web servers are at capacity, all this during peak revenue periods.
 This is true for holidays throughout the year but especially during the winter holidays.
 Let’s review a few best practices and examples showing how to send an apology email.

 A Little QA Goes a Long Way

 Over the past six months, I have received 19 emails apologizing to customers for various issues.
 Site Issues:

 - Wrong link in original email

 I know we are all rushed during the holidays, but it's important to have a comprehensive QA process that performed for every email that is deployed.
 I will be honest.
 This is one of the most tedious and boring tasks, but most of the mistakes outlined above could have been avoided if the email was fully reviewed before clicking send.
 Make a pre-deployment checklist, and have multiple people on your team complete it before your send.